The university of tulsa Online Blog

 • Help patients make informed decisions.
 Nurses strive to ensure that patients have the information they need to make informed decisions about their health care.
 As the primary point of contact for many patients, nurses often provide information about patients’ conditions and explain treatment options to patients and their families.

 • Advocate for their patients.
-One of a nurse’s primary roles is that of patient advocate.
-When nurses observe incompetent or impaired health care practices, they have an obligation to act in their patients’ best interests.
-In addition, nurses promote a culture of safety that helps to ensure that health care organizations investigate and manage medical errors and near misses in an appropriate manner.
+Nurses act as patient advocates.
+When they observe unsafe or inadequate health care practices, they have an obligation to act in their patients’ best interests.
+In addition, nurses promote a culture of safety that helps ensure that health care organizations investigate and manage medical errors and near misses appropriately.

 • Work to reduce health disparities.
-Nurses act in concert with other health care professionals to identify ways to reduce disparities in health care and eliminate barriers that prevent individuals from receiving care.
+Nurses act in concert with other health care professionals to identify ways to reduce disparities in health care and eliminate barriers to care.

-Nursing may be an attractive profession for individuals seeking stable employment, a good salary, and a flexible work schedule.
+A career change to nursing may appeal to you if you’re seeking stable employment, a good salary, and a flexible work schedule.
 These practical perks are among the many other benefits of being a nurse.

 The nation’s ongoing nursing shortage means there are ample employment opportunities for nurses and the potential for steady employment.
 The U.S. Bureau of Labor Statistics (BLS) projects that the U.S. health care system will have: